 Gina D’Amato, M.D.

-Gina D’Amato is a board certified medical oncologist and former sarcoma specialist at H. Lee Moffitt Cancer Center and Emory University.
+Gina D’Amato is a board certified medical oncologist and a sarcoma specialist at Georgia Cancer Specialists affiliated with Northside Cancer Institute.
 She received a BS in biology and MD from the University of Miami and did her residency at Jackson Memorial Hospital/University of Miami.
 She completed her fellowship in Hematology/Oncology at the H. Lee Moffitt Cancer Center.
-Her current role as the global medical director for TRM Oncology, a medical communications company, allows her to attend the majority of international oncology conferences and keep up to date on the latest research findings on sarcomas and other cancers.
 Gina lives in Atlanta, Georgia and her hobbies include running, biking, swimming, volunteering and playing poker.

 Joan’s daughter was diagnosed with alveolar rhabdomyosarcoma, a pediatric sarcoma, in 1996 at the age of 13.
 She successfully underwent a year of treatment that included twelve rounds of chemotherapy, 28 doses of radiation, and five operations at Omaha Children’s Hospital and at Mayo Clinic in Rochester.
 Joan is a biologist and works as an environmental consultant in Nebraska.
 Since 2001 she has volunteered as a Patient Advocate with the Children’s Oncology Group (COG), the cooperative group that designs and implements clinical trials for childhood cancers.
 She also volunteers in a variety of other patient advocacy roles, including: co-managing the ACOR Rhabdo-Kids mailing list; serving on the board of Lincoln Candlelighters and facilitating the adult support group; and contributing articles to ESUN (Electronic Sarcoma Update Newsletter).
 On the Sarcoma Alliance Board she represents pediatric sarcoma patients, who make up roughly 15% sarcoma patients diagnosed each year in this country.